 In this sense, the Church of Sardis appears similar to the Church of Ephesus in terms of their works being “worthless” due to their heart being in the wrong place.
-Jesus also warns them to “Be watchful, and strengthen the things which remain, that are ready to die…” (Revelation 3:2).
-Just from this we can see that there may have been some aspects of the Church of Sardis’ faith that have already “died off”.
-However, there are a small number of those among this church that have held unto their faith, “Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy” (Revelation 3:4)
+Jesus also warns them, “Be watchful, and strengthen the things which remain, that are ready to die, for I have not found your works perfect before God.”
+(Revelation 3:2) Just from this we can see that there may have been some aspects of the Church of Sardis’ faith that have already “died off”.
+However, there are a small number of those among this church that have held unto their faith, “You have a few names even in Sardis who have not defiled their garments; and they shall walk with Me in white, for they are worthy.”
+(Revelation 3:4)

-- “Now Joshua was clothed with filthy garments, and stood before the angel.
-And he answered and spake unto those that stood before him, saying, Take away the filthy garments from him.
-And unto him he said, Behold, I have caused thine iniquity to pass from thee, and I will clothe thee with change of raiment” (Zechariah 3:3-4).
+- “Now Joshua was clothed with filthy garments, and was standing before the Angel.
+Then He answered and spoke to those who stood before Him, saying, ‘Take away the filthy garments from him.’
+And to him He said, ‘See, I have removed your iniquity from you, and I will clothe you with rich robes.’”
+(Zechariah 3:3-4)

-- “And when the king came in to see the guests, he saw there a man which had not on a wedding garment: And he saith unto him, Friend, how camest thou in hither not having a wedding garment?
+- “But when the king came in to see the guests, he saw a man there who did not have on a wedding garment.
+So he said to him, ‘Friend, how did you come in here without a wedding garment?’
 And he was speechless.
-Then said the king to the servants, Bind him hand and foot, and take him away, and cast him into outer darkness, there shall be weeping and gnashing of teeth” (Matthew 22:11-13).
+Then the king said to the servants, ‘Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth.”
+(Matthew 22:11-13)

 Jesus has been alluding to the resurrection and rapture of his church since the first letter to Ephesus and this doesn’t change here.
 We can find this in Revelation 6:11 which talks about the fifth seal where those that were killed for having the testimony of Jesus are given “white robes”.
 I went into more details about the fifth seal and what it means in my article on the 24 elders here.
 The only punishment Sardis will have to face if they don’t repent is that Jesus will come at a time they don’t know (Revelation 3:3).
 I made this same connection in my article about the Church of Ephesus; if they continue as they are without paying attention, they won’t be able to discern the times and know the season of Christ’s return.
 The opposite is true if they pay attention.